lawslefthand/Stm32F0-LL-BM280-Driver/README.md

 1. Download or clone this repository.
 2. Add the driver files to the `src` folder of your STM32CubeIDE project.
 3. Initialize the driver in your main application code and configure the sensor according to your desired mode (I2C or SPI).
+4. For the initialization sequence and example code, refer to `main.c`.

 ## Connection Table